Using the STAC Specification#

 Input Image Resize Method

-Should the input image data need to be resized before being submitted to the model, the input field resize_type
+Should the input image data need to be resized before being submitted to the model, the input field resize_type may be specified to indicate the method to be applied.

-STAC extension proposes a pre-defined list of resize methods .
+The mlm STAC extension proposes a pre-defined list of resize methods .

 Input Image Scaling

-input property may be used to indicate how the values of each channel (band) of an input image must be scaled to fit into the range expected by a model.
+The value_scaling input property may be used to indicate how the values of each channel (band) of an input image must be scaled to fit into the range expected by a model.

 The property may contain a single entry, in which case the same operation is applied to all the input channels, or an array containing exactly one entry per channel.